Posted by Ed Tyson on

 [Source: Open Bionics]

 3D printing is changing the way we do business.
 No wonder; one of the main advantages of 3D printing is that it enables us to mass-customize products.
 Why not start a shop that’s all about customization?
-The possibilities for making money with 3d printing are endless and this is an area with significant growth potential.
+The possibilities for making money with 3d printing business opportunities are endless and this is an area with significant growth potential.

 Use Kickstarter, Indiegogo, Etsy, Amazon, Ebay and Shopify to sell items.